rnckp/awesome-ogd-switzerland/readme.md

 * [öffentlichkeitsgesetz.ch](https://www.oeffentlichkeitsgesetz.ch/deutsch/) - Forum for transparency in administration.
 * [Parldigi](https://www.parldigi.ch/de/) - Parlamentarische Gruppe Digitale Nachhaltigkeit.
 * [DINACON](https://dinacon.ch/) - Conference for digital sustainability.
+* [Lobbywatch](https://lobbywatch.ch/de/seite/datenexport) - Lobbywatch enables citizens and media professionals to find out what interests politicians in Bern represent.
+They offer their data as an open database for own evaluations.

 <a name="newsletters"></a>